React Animation refers to the process of adding transitions, effects and movement to elements within a React application.

 Pros and Cons of CSS Animations

-• Pros: Simple, lightweight, and works well for basic animations.
+- Pros: Simple, lightweight and works good for basic animations.

-• Cons: Limited in scope for complex animations and cannot handle dynamic state changes as flexibly as JavaScript-based solutions.
+- Cons: Limited for complex animations and cannot handle dynamic state changes.

 Using React Transition Group